-Morning Glories are fast growing, annual flowering vines.
-They are in the same botanical family as sweet potatoes (Ipomoea batatas), but they do not produce edible tubers.
+Morning Glories are often the first flowering vines people become familiar with.
+They are fast growing, annual vines.
+Morning glories are in the same botanical family as sweet potatoes (Ipomoea batatas), but they do not produce edible tubers.
 The brightly colored flowers have a slight fragrance and are popular with butterflies and hummingbirds.

 - Leaves: The long vines have bright green heart-shaped leaves and slender tendrils that cling to supports and just about anything else they encounter.